Scott Wiener: Solar energy and storage

 In 2017, Wiener sponsored two bills that expanded solar and renewable energy use in California.
-Senate Bill 71 required solar to be installed on many new buildings in California; the bill's rooftop mandate was loosened by regulators in 2020 to allow offsite solar to be purchased instead.
+Senate Bill 71 required solar to be installed on many new buildings; the bill's rooftop mandate was loosened by regulators in 2020 to allow offsite solar to be purchased instead.
 Senate Bill 700 created a 10-year program to give rebates to customers who install energy storage systems, including batteries.

 Net neutrality

 In 2018, Wiener authored Senate Bill 822, which enacted net neutrality protections.
 Later signed by the governor, this bill reinstated Obama-era regulations in California and banned zero-rating.
 This legislation was the subject of litigation from the US Justice Department and several trade groups.
-In February 2021, the Justice Department dropped out of the lawsuit, and a federal judge dismissed the challenge by the trade groups.
+In 2021, the Justice Department dropped out of the lawsuit, and a federal judge dismissed the trade groups' challenge.

 Presidential tax return disclosure

 In 2019, Wiener co-authored Senate Bill 27, which would have required presidential candidates to disclose their tax returns to be eligible to appear on a California primary ballot.
 The bill was signed into law by Gavin Newsom and subsequently challenged in court by lawyers of Donald Trump.
 In September 2019, a federal judge blocked the law, stating it violated four separate sections of the Constitution of the United States in addition to a separate federal law.
 The Attorney General of California appealed the judge's decision, with a decision expected by a federal appeals court sometime after the March 2020 primary election.

 In a November 2019 unanimous ruling, the California Supreme Court said the law violated the California Constitution and that Donald Trump may appear on the state's March 2020 primary ballot without being required to release his tax returns.